jhpyle/docassemble/_docs/installation.md

 tables or additional columns in tables.
 The [`docassemble.webapp.fix_postgresql_tables`] module adds new columns to existing database tables, while the [`docassemble.webapp.create_tables`] module creates new tables.

-(The latter works on non-[PostgreSQL] databases, but the former does not.)
+The latter works on non-[PostgreSQL] databases, but the former does not.
+If you are running a non-[PostgreSQL] database, and you get an error about a missing column, see the [schema] for information about what database columns need to exist.

-Hopefully, these modules will take care of all necessary changes to the database, but if there are problems, you can reset your database by running the following commands as root:
+You can reset your database by running the following commands as root:

 {% highlight bash %}
 echo "drop database docassemble; create database docassemble owner docassemble;" | sudo -u postgres psql